mozilla/application-services/docs/contributing.md

 ## Building the project ##

 Build instructions are available [here](building.md).
 Do not hesitate to let us know which pain-points you had with setting up your environment!

+## Finding issues ##

+Below are a few different queries you can use to find appropriate issues to work on.
+Feel free to reach out if you need any additional clarification before picking up an issue.

+- **[good first issues](https://github.com/mozilla/application-services/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue)** -  If you are a new contributor, search for issues labeled `good-first-issue`
+- **[good second issues](https://github.com/mozilla/application-services/labels/good-second-issue)** Once you've got that first PR approved and you are looking for something a little more challenging, we are keeping a list of next-level issues.
+Search for the `good-second-issue` label.
+- **[papercuts](https://github.com/mozilla/application-services/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+%22Epic%3A+papercuts%22+)** A collection of smaller sized issues that may be a bit more advanced than a first or second issue.
+- **[important, but not urgent](https://github.com/mozilla/application-services/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+%22Epic%3A+important+not+urgent%22)** - For more advanced contributors, we have a collection of issues that we consider important and would like to resolve sooner, but work isn't currently prioritized by the core team.

 ## Sending Pull Requests ##